priorknowledge/loom/doc/using.md

 Loom inputs a pair of files `schema.csv` and `rows.csv` via `loom.tasks.transform`, which creates a stricter schema and table with basic types suitable for `loom.tasks.ingest`.
-The `schema.csv` accepted by `loom.tasks.transform` should document all relevant columns in `rows.csv`
+The `schema.csv` accepted by `loom.tasks.transform` should document all relevant columns in `rows.csv`.

 An example `schema.csv`: